jeremy-at-linear/DataCaptureGui/WpfPlotControl/Readme.md

-﻿# FormsPlotControl
+﻿# WpfPlotControl

-A simple plot control for use in Windows Forms apps.
+A simple plot control for use in Wpf apps.
 This control wraps an [OxyPlot](https://oxyplot.readthedocs.io/) plot control and provides the following functionality: